Mofarrell1967/Application-Manager/README.md

 **Website Deployment**

+This site is hosted on GitHub and deployed directly from the master branch.
+Any updates or new releases will be deployed to that master branch.

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/Mofarrell1967/Application-Manager into your terminal.
+To unlink the site from the GitHub repository, type git remote rm origin into the terminal.

-The site is hosted on GitHub and can be run from there or locally by pasting the following link directly into your browser.
+The site is hosted on GitHub and can be run from there or locally by pasting the following link directly into your browser. https://mofarrell1967.github.io/Application-Manager/

+To view the source code please click on the following GitHub address  https://github.com/Mofarrell1967/Application-Manager

 Future deployment will see the page hosted on the company intranet.
  ________________________________________________________